 Cut along the zigzag, then join two ends together to make a long strip.
 Fit it to your head and make a mark where you will join them to make a crown.
 It is easier to decorate first, then join the crown up!

 When we got our Step Outside Guides ready for you all to explore London this spring and summer, we had no idea that you wouldn’t be able to go to London.
 Or that schools would be closed.
 Or that we would all have to stay indoors.
 No-one did!

 But that doesn’t mean we have to stop exploring.
-There is so much that is fun, interesting and satisfying to do, make and enjoy while we’re at home.
 With the help of our lovely animal friends, we plan to bring you all sorts of ideas to do at home.
 Some are easy-peasy, and others are a bit more complicated.
 They may be a puzzle or a project.
 They may involve drawing, cooking, writing, making – as you know, here at Step Outside we love to mix things up and do a bit of everything.
-We’ll post each idea on our website at at stepoutsideguides.com and on Facebook and on Twitter.
-If you want to look at ideas we’ve posted on other days, they’ll be on our website too.
+We’ll post each new idea here.

 Octavius, our friendly octopus who is you companion in Down by the Thames loves playing music.
 You may remember him playing his one man band on Hungerford Bridge!